 Our exposure to market risk is limited to our cash and cash equivalents, all of which have maturities of one year or less.
 The goals of our investment strategy are preservation of capital, fulfillment of liquidity needs and fiduciary control of cash and investments.
 We also seek to maximize income from our investments without assuming significant risk.
-To achieve our goals, we maintain a portfolio of cash equivalents and investments in a variety of securities that management believes to be of high credit quality.
-The securities in our investment portfolio are not leveraged and are, due to their short-term nature, subject to minimal interest rate risk.
+To achieve our goals, we maintain a portfolio of cash equivalents in a financial institution that management believes to be of high credit quality.
 Because of the short-term maturities of our investments, we do not believe that an increase in market rates would have a material negative impact on the value of our investment portfolio.